-Topics Course Descriptions Spring 2014
+Topics Course Descriptions Fall 2016

 Each semester, the History Department offers several "topics" courses.
 These are often new or cross traditional chronological and geographical divides.
 American History topics fall under HIST 533, European topics fall under HIST 597, and Non-Western topics fall under HIST 598.
 The KSU catalog does not offer a full description of these topics classes, so we do so below.